Cubic and Quartic integrals for geodesic flow on 2-torus via system of Hydrodynamic type: Concluding remarks and questions

 \section{Concluding remarks and questions}

 1. It would be very interesting to know if our Semi-Hamiltonian system (2) is in fact Hamiltonian and to find Dubrovin--Novikov bracket of hydrodynamic type (see \cite{DN}).

-2. In this paper we show that in the case $n=3,4$ the system (2) standard in the elliptic domain $\Omega_e$.
+2. In this paper we show that in the case $n=3,4$ the system (2)is standard in the elliptic domain $\Omega_e$.
 It follows from our main theorems that in the analytic case we can assume that for $n=3,4$ hyperbolic domain is whole torus ${\mathbb T}^2$.
 It follows from \cite{Ts} that in Hyperbolic domain Semi-Hamiltonian systems can be integrated by Tsarev's generalized hodograph method.
 It would be very interesting to apply this method to the system (2).

 3. It would be natural to find the blow up mechanism for the quasi-linear system in the conformal model (c).
 Technically this is not obvious because the characteristic fields may rotate on the torus.
+However it seems that one can use \cite {B1} to perform analysis along characteristics of the system (1) directly with no use of Semi-geodesic coordinates.